foxbunlong/html5_css3/README.md

 - `Table` is an element to show multidimentional content - nothing changed in html5, still includes rows, columns and cells.
 - `Main` elememt represents the dominant content of the document.
 - `Div` element has no special meaning and only represents its children.
 When no other element is suitable, `div` comes last.

+## Texts
+- `Em` element is emphasis text in a sentense.
+- `Strong` represents strong importance, seriousness or urgency for its contents.
+- `Small` represents side comments (e.g. small print).